pic

 Remark

-An additional advantage of @~ is that it performs additional optimizations when possible.
-As a result, you'll typically observe that @~ is faster than alternatives like a lazy map, despite that neither allocates memory.
+An additional advantage of @~ is the extra optimizations that implements when possible.
+As a result, @~ tends to be faster than alternatives like a lazy map, despite that neither allocates memory.
 This performance benefit can be appreciated in the following comparison.

 x = rand(100)